 SCG (SELF CONSOLIDATING GROUT)

-Fills Cores in Masonry Units Faster then Standard Grout
+Fills Cores in Masonry Units Faster than Standard Grout

 STRUCTURALLY SOUND.
 HIGHLY FLUID.

 - Bonds together adjacent masonry units, fill bond beams and occupy all areas around steel reinforcement in the cores of the masonry assemblage without mechanical consolidation or reconsolidation